 Graduate applications increased 40 percent.
 Among MICA's new graduate students is Mary Catherine Pasco Sta.
-Ana, a Fulbright Scholar from the Philippines who has enrolled in MICA's groundbreaking MA in Community Arts program.
+Ana, a Fulbright Fellow from the Philippines who has enrolled in MICA's groundbreaking MA in Community Arts program.

 Applications from international students increased at both the graduate and undergraduate levels.
 New MICA students are citizens of Brazil, Canada, China, Colombia, Ecuador, Ghana, Hong Kong, Ireland, India, Italy, Japan, Korea, Philippines, South Africa, Taiwan, Thailand, Turkey, Vietnam and Venezuela.

 "In past years we could always count on families' willingness to pay for the high quality of an education at MICA," said Theresa Bedoya, vice president for admission and financial aid.
 "This year we understood that it was not a question of willingness, but ability, to pay.
 Concerned that students would be forced to turn to less expensive options, MICA, like many top private colleges across the country, increased financial aid while honing our messaging and positioning points to focus on the value of a MICA degree."